trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 ### Pressure Mirroring
-When using pressure mirroring, the pressure value $p_b$ of a boundary particle is defined to be equal to the pressure value of the corresponding fluid particle $p_i$.
- In other words, the boundary particle "mirrors" the pressure of the fluid particle interacting with it.
+When using pressure mirroring, the pressure value $p_b$ of a boundary particle is defined to be equal to the pressure value of the corresponding fluid particle $p_i$.In other words, the boundary particle "mirrors" the pressure of the fluid particle interacting with it.
 As a result, the coefficient that describes the influence of a particle's own pressure value
-$p_i$
-​must also include contributions from boundary particles.
+$p_i$ ​must also include contributions from boundary particles.
 Therefore, the formula for calculating the coefficient $d_{ii}$ must be adjusted as follows:

 ```math